cdavis405/AutoWP-LEMP/provision/IPV6_SETUP.md

 # IPv6 Configuration Guide

-This guide explains how IPv6 connectivity is configured for the RetaGuide site on Azure VM.
+This guide explains how IPv6 connectivity is configured for the AutoWP site on Azure VM.

 ## Overview

 Your Azure VM has both IPv4 and IPv6 connectivity.
 The provision script automatically configures:

 - ✓ NGINX to listen on both IPv4 and IPv6
 - ✓ UFW firewall to allow both IPv4 and IPv6 traffic
 - ✓ All necessary ports (22, 80, 443) for both protocols